The European Commission’s SEP Proposal Would be an Own Goal for Europe.

 Cellular communications

 Without cellular and other open standards, your smartphone would be little more than an expensive music player and digital camera.
-It’s thanks to 4G, 5G and Wi-Fi standards not invented by the major smartphone manufacturers that your mobile phone is a phone.
+It’s thanks to 4G, 5G and Wi-Fi standards--which were invented by our members, not the major smartphone manufacturers--that your mobile phone is a phone.
 Read more.

 Health care